 Tweaking the insulin molecule allows additional patents and cheaper generic medications can be kept at bay.
 That this clearly violates Dr. Banting’s original intention doesn’t matter.

 There is no clear evidence that these newer insulins are any more effective than the old standards.
 While there are some theoretical benefits, the outcomes in T2D have only worsened even as these newer insulins became more widely prescribed.

 Hiking prices is another lucrative technique.
 From 2010 to 2015, the price of newer insulins rose from 168- 325%.
-Without generic competition, there is clearly collusion between the companies to keep prices high.
+Without generic competition, there is nothing to stop companies keeping prices high.
 After all, shareholders must be kept happy and the CEO needs a private jet.

 At the time of insulin’s discovery, T2D, while still relatively rare, had few treatments available.
 Metformin, the most powerful of the biguanide class of medications, was discovered shortly after insulin and described in the scientific literature in 1922.
 By 1929, its sugar lowering effect was noted in animal studies, but it was not until 1957 that it was first used in humans for the treatment of diabetes.

 It entered the British National Formulary in 1958, and entered Canada in 1972.
 It was not FDA approved in the United States until 1994 due to concerns about lactic acidosis.
 It is now the most widely prescribed diabetes drug in the world.